markkacom/fimk/README.txt

 sure you do not click on "stop forging" when logging out.
 You can also just close the browser without logging out.

-The java process communicates with peers on port 6864 tcp by default.
+The java process communicates with peers on port 7864 tcp by default.
 If you are behind a router or a firewall and want to have your node accept incoming peer connections, you should setup port forwarding.
 The server will still work though even if only outgoing connections are allowed, so opening this port is optional.

 The user interface is available on port 7886.
-This port also accepts http API requests which other FIM client applications could use.
+This port also accepts http API requests which other FIMK client applications could use.

-The blockchain is stored on disk using the H2 embedded database, inside the fim_test_db directory.
-When upgrading, you should not delete the old fim_test_db directory, upgrades always include code that can upgrade old database files to the new version whenever needed.
-But there is no harm if you do delete the fim_test_db, except that it will take some extra time to download the blockchain from scratch.
+The blockchain is stored on disk using the H2 embedded database, inside the fim_db directory.
+When upgrading, you should not delete the old fim_db directory, upgrades always include code that can upgrade old database files to the new version whenever needed.
+But there is no harm if you do delete the fim_db, except that it will take some extra time to download the blockchain from scratch.

-The default FIM client does not store any wallet-type file on disk.
-Unlike bitcoin, your password is the only thing you need to get access to your account, and is the only piece of data you need to backup or remember.
-This also means that anybody can get access to your account with only your password - so make sure it is long and random.
-A weak password will result in your funds being stolen immediately.

-The java process logs its activities and error messages to the standard output which you see in the console window, but also to a file fim.log, which gets overwritten at restart.
-In case of an error, the fim.log file may contain helpful information, so include its contents when submitting a bug report.

 In addition to the default user interface at http://localhost:7886 , the following urls are available: